marketdesignresearch/Course-Match-Preference-Simulator/README.md

 ## Demo
-The jupyter notebook provides a demo of all of the above functionality.
+The jupyter notebook provided showcases all of the above functionality.